 Upcoming fundraising events

-On January 27th, 2018 the Robert Malcolm Memorial Youth Pipe Band will be celebrating twenty-three years of excellence and leadership for youth by hosting their annual Robbie Burns Dinner at the Executive Inn and Suites in Coquitlam, BC.
+The Robert Malcolm Memorial Youth Pipe Band will be celebrating twenty plus years of excellence and leadership for youth by hosting their annual Robbie Burns Dinner.

 The six-time World Champion Simon Fraser University Pipe Band will be performing at this event.
 Also performing will be six-time World Juvenile Champions, Robert Malcolm Memorial Pipe Band (RMMPB), which for the upcoming season will have bands at grade II, III, IV and V.

-More information on how to reserve your tickets will be posted soon.
+More information on how to reserve your tickets will be posted on the Robbie Burns page.

 To donate funds directly to the band you can visit our donations page for more information.